 At the appointment

 Baby can still get the last immunizations for acellular pertussis, diphtheria, polio, tetanus, measles, mumps, rubella, and varicella.
-After these, it will probably be several years before she needs more vaccines.
+After these, it will probably be several years before they need more vaccines.

 At this age, some milestones your healthcare provider might look include counting to 10, listening well, telling a story, copying triangles and squares, tying a knot, and writing some letters and numbers.

 Getting both an eye exam and a hearing exam before Baby starts kindergarten is definitely a good idea, and it’s required by some schools.
-If Baby has trouble hearing or seeing, being aware of it before school starts will allow you to give Baby the help she needs to learn, play, and grow.
+If Baby has trouble hearing or seeing, being aware of it before school starts will allow you to give Baby the help they need to learn, play, and grow.

 Questions to ask

-Question time has been your realm for much of Baby‘s life, but now that she is older, feel free to let her do some of the asking!
-It’s a good way to build her relationship with her healthcare provider and learn about her health.
+Question time has been your realm for much of Baby‘s life, but now that they are older, feel free to let them do some of the asking!
+It’s a good way to build their relationship with their healthcare provider and learn about their health.
 If you want to have a few questions in your back pocket, here are some examples you might want to use:

 -

-How can I encourage Baby to brush her teeth?
+How can I encourage Baby to brush their teeth?

 -